African wolf: Early writings

 Comparative illustration of C. aureus (top) and C. lupaster (bottom).

-The canids present in Egypt in particular were noted to be so much more gray wolf-like than populations elsewhere in Africa that W.F.
-Hemprich and C.G.
-Ehrenberg gave them the binomial name Canis lupaster in 1832.
-Likewise, T.H.
-Huxley, upon noting the similarities between the skulls of lupaster and Indian wolves, classed the animal as a subspecies of the gray wolf.
+The canids present in Egypt in particular were noted to be so much more gray wolf-like than populations elsewhere in Africa that Hemprich and Ehrenberg gave them the binomial name Canis lupaster in 1832.
+Likewise, Thomas Henry Huxley, upon noting the similarities between the skulls of lupaster and Indian wolves, classed the animal as a subspecies of the gray wolf.
 However, the animal was subsequently synonymised with the golden jackal by Ernst Schwarz in 1926.

 In 1965, the Finnish paleontologist Björn Kurtén wrote:

 The taxonomy of the Jackals in the Near East is still a matter of dispute.
 On the basis of skeletal material, however, it can be stated that the Wolf Jackal is specifically distinct from the much smaller Golden Jackal.

 In 1981, zoologist Walter Ferguson argued in favor of lupaster being a subspecies of the gray wolf based on cranial measurements, stating that the classing of the animal as a jackal was based solely on the animal's small size, and predated the discovery of C. l. arabs, which is intermediate in size between C. l. lupus and lupaster.